Benjamin-Dobell/nvidia-update/README.md

  * On-the-fly patches driver packages so they can be installed on your version of macOS (if necessary).
  * Patches drivers that you've already installed, if they no longer match your macOS version i.e. post macOS update.

-Because this tool only uses official nVidia drivers and packages; even after patching macOS version requirements (if necessary), **the script operates perfectly with SIP enabled** (or disabled, it doesn't matter).

 ## Why not always install the latest drivers?

 Sometimes nVidia releases drivers that have bugs or performance issues.
 This script maintains a blacklist of "bad" drivers that it won't install by default.